nushell/nushell.github.io/contributor-book/parser_and_other_editor_tools.md

 - Fast
 - Ability to be utilized for syntax highlighting

-## I dont know a thing about all this, can you give me a hint where to learn?
+## I dont know a thing about all this, can you give me a hint on where to start?

-Sure!
+Sure! you can begin with these resources:

 - Adrian Hesketh gives an excellent talk about [how LSP works](https://youtu.be/EkK8Jxjj95s?si=KT3YdfV5LebbTzXp)
 - TeeJ explains [tree-sitter in a 15 min video](https://www.youtube.com/watch?v=09-9LltqWLY)